blinkbitcoin/blink-for-woocommerce/docs/future-work.md

 ## 12. Stablesats for non-custodial accounts

-**Now.** Non-custodial is Bitcoin-only.
-The settings screen still shows the wallet-type selector, which has no effect in this mode.
+**Now.** Non-custodial is Bitcoin-only. `BlinkApiHelper::getConfig()` hardcodes `wallet_type` to `bitcoin` in this mode and never reads the option.

-**Should be.** Either support USD-pegged payments, or hide the control when it does not apply.
+**Done since.** The wallet-type selector said nothing about which mode it applied to, so a merchant could pick USD, receive sats, and have no way to tell why.
+Its description now says custodial-only, matching how the API key and webhook fields already mark themselves.

-**The second half is worth doing regardless** — a setting that silently does nothing is a support ticket waiting to happen — and is small.
+**Should be.** Support USD-pegged payments, or hide the control outright rather than labelling it.
+Hiding it means the settings screen branching on the saved account type, which puts a new branch into `src/Admin` — the area §7 is about — so it wants doing alongside that, not before it.

 ---